albertomenen/frontend-guasa/README.md

 ## Description

 Hello!
-Guasa is the short version of saying Whatsapp, and with this app what we are trying to made is a system that helps you sending messages to your listo of clients.
+Guasa is the short version of saying Whatsapp, and with this app what we are trying to made is a system that helps you sending messages to your list of clients.

 Guasa is an app that allow you to:
 - Add contacts